MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 ## Steps to avoid these issues

-To be proactive, or if you are experiencing outages, manually download the "G2" root certificate by using the steps in [Migrate to the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/migrate/).
+To proactively avoid these issues, or if you are experiencing outages, manually download the "G2" root certificate by using the steps in [Migrate to the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/migrate/).

 > [!Note]
 > Application-as-service scenarios such as Azure SQL or Azure App Service that chain to the "G1" root certificate will fail after the "G1" root certificate is removed.